bazuka1995/Opal-Website/README.md

-# ASD Project
+# Opal Card

-Shaping up to be a transport card management app.
+This university project is based on the NSW Opal card website.
+It aims to show off the ability to register users, add cards and top up existing cards.

-## Running the react boilerplate
+## Running the program

-Ensure that npm is installed.
-Navigate into the frontend directory and use the following commands:
+Ensure that npm is installed and then run the following commands:
 ```
+cd frontend
 npm install
+cd ..
-npm start
+npm install
+nom run dev
 ```

-Just a test of git committing/pushing, disregard this.